scottleedavis/ai-portland-rocketleague/README.md

 ```

 default prompt
+```bash
+replay_prompt
+```
 * Evaluate the replay on boost efficiency, aerial control, and shot accuracy using the csv files.
 The csv files are linked by a primary key column 'Frame'.
 Provide insights on situational awareness, risk/reward trade-offs, mechanical highlights.
 Also focus on team play, indentifying dominant roles.
-```bash
-replay_prompt
-```
-      *

-   - **ToDo**:
-     - create replay_prompt using created assistant

 ### 3. [ScreenShareCoach](./ScreenShareCoach/README.md) **: Live Replay with Video and Audio Feedback**
    - **Description**: Live video stream analysis tailored for individual players.
 (CARL, replay, spoken discussion, etc)